scionproto/scion/doc/Environments.md

 -   testing (local and CI)
 -   production

-And the different service backends are
+And the different `scion.sh` backends are

 -   supervisor
 -   docker